 Some of the features of this software can be somewhat complex, it obviously depends on the level at which you're working.
 That's why it's always handy to get hold of any of the different official guides and tutorials to learn how to use it.

-You can download it for free and in almost any language since it has a large user community that takes care of contributing towards its translation.
+You can download it for free and in almost any language since it has a large user community that takes care of contributing to its translation.
 That's quite common in open-source projects such as this one so you shouldn't have to worry about how much it costs unless you want to use it for commercial purposes.

 What's new in the latest version

 - The app's developers haven't published the changelog for this latest version.